AgneteSteine/agnetesteine.github.io/_recipes/recipe10.markdown

 # Ginger Spiced Hot Chocolate

-Achieve ultimate comfort in a mug with this smooth and rich hot chocolate with an added kick.
+Achieve ultimate comfort in a mug with this smooth and rich hot chocolate, with an added kick.
 This recipe is easy to make with just a few simple ingredients and steps.
 What could be more perfect on a cold winter's day than a cup of hot chocolate?

 <!--more-->